 Customer lifetime value eCommerce KPI helps businesses analyze the average revenue their potential customers will spend with their business over an estimated lifespan.
 Customer lifetime value also determines how much your customers love your products or services and how to improve them further.

 Formula: CLV (Historic) = (Transaction1+Transaction2+Transaction3…+TransactionN) x Average Gross Margin

 9. Cost Per Acquisition (CPA)

-Many eCommerce KPIs, for example conversion rate, are good indicators of business success.
-But is there any eCommerce metric that highlights the money being spent on acquiring a new customer?
+Many eCommerce KPIs, for example, conversion rate, are good indicators of business success.
+But is there any eCommerce metric that highlights the money spent on acquiring a new customer?

 Cost Per Acquisition (CPA) or customer acquisition cost is one of the financial KPIs for eCommerce businesses that helps measure the revenue impact of a company’s digital marketing campaigns.
-In simple words, CPA is a marketing eCommerce KPI that showcases the average cost required to acquire one paying customer on a channel level.
+Simply put, CPA is a marketing eCommerce KPI that showcases the average cost required to acquire one paying customer on a channel level.

 10. Average Order Value (AOV)

 Using Cost Per Acquisition eCommerce KPI, you can estimate the cost required to grow your customer base.
 However, it is equally vital to understand the amount your target customers spend or the number of orders they place on your website.
 That’s where the Average Order Value (AOV) comes into play.

 Average Order Value is among the critical eCommerce KPIs that help businesses to make data-driven decisions by getting valuable insights from the customer’s buying patterns, product pricing, and online advertising spending.